Can Guinea Pigs Eat Strawberries? (How Much is Safe?)

 Can Guinea Pigs Eat Strawberry Tops?

-Guinea pigs can eat strawberry tops, and some love them even more than the strawberries themselves!
-They contain more fiber and less sugar than the whole fruit, so in many ways, the tops are even healthier for them.
-If you remove all the fruit, the leafy tops alone can be fed several times a week.
+They contain more fiber and less sugar than the actual fruit, so in many ways, the tops are even healthier for them.
+If you remove all of the fruit, the leafy tops alone can be fed several times a week.

 I often give my piggies strawberry tops while I’m snacking on the berries.
 The guinea pigs prefer the tops, I prefer the berries, and it eliminates waste.
 Win, win!